kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 The API server response for a `HTTP GET` on a URL path that requests collections of resources will be an object with a list of items (resources).

-Here is an example that fetches all namespaces:
+Here is an example that fetches all `Namespace` resources:

 ```
 kubectl get --raw /api/v1/namespaces | jq